Gatto's Lab

 On the infrastructure side i went with Hetzner as the server provider, since their offers were quite affordable for a single individual like myself: a bit over 4€ per month for a VPS with 2 vCPUs, 4GB of RAM, 40GB of storage and 20TB of outgoing network traffic.
 The site is currently proxied via Cloudflare (which also works as the DNS servers), as it can cache the content on different geographical regions (not that i need it in reality, but i though it would be cool to have), as well as provide protections and usage statistics.

 Lastly, to deploy the site, i made use of Jenkins on the VPS (not the best practice, but the project is quite small) for fully automated build and deploy pipeline that is triggered on commits to the main git branch.
+Lastly, to deploy the site, i simply execute a shell script i made on the VPS directly that pulls, builds and launches the whole website as a sort of ultra-simplified CI/CD pipeline.
+Previously i tried using Jenkins and GitHub actions but they were very clunky to use and overly complicated for my needs.

 You can view the source code at this Git repo.